ritiksharmarj/snaprename/README.md

 # SnapRename

-A CLI tool to rename your screenshots with AI.
+Rename your screenshots with AI.

 ## Installation